RudraNilBasu/C-CPP-Codes/README.md

 # C-CPP-Codes
-Few basic programs in C and C++ (as of now) on some Standard Algorithms and problems from Competitive Programming websites like Codechef and SPOJ.
+Few basic programs in C and C++ (as of now) on some Standard Algorithms and problems from Competitive Programming websites like Codechef , SPOJ and HackerRank.